J. D. Griggs

-John D. Griggs (born November 5, 1990) is an American football defensive end for the Frisco Fighters of the Indoor Football League (IFL).
+John D. Griggs (born November 5, 1990) is an American football defensive end for the Beaumont Renegades of the National Arena League (NAL).
 He played college football for the University of Akron.
-He went undrafted during the 2013 NFL Draft, and signed as an undrafted free agent with the Jacksonville Jaguars.
+He went undrafted during the 2013 NFL draft, and signed as an undrafted free agent with the Jacksonville Jaguars.

-Early years
+Early life

-Griggs grew up in Piscataway, New Jersey, where he graduated in 2008 from Piscataway Township High School, and played for the basketball and football team.
+Griggs grew up in Piscataway, New Jersey, where he graduated in 2008 from Piscataway Township High School, having played for the basketball and football teams, receiving All-State honors in each sport.

 College career

+Iowa

+Griggs enrolled in the University of Iowa, where he played for the Iowa Hawkeyes football team from 2008 to 2010.

 Nassau

 Griggs enrolled at Nassau Community College, where he played football in 2010.

 Akron

 Griggs enrolled in the University of Akron, where he played for the Akron Zips football team from 2011 to 2012.

 Professional career

 Jacksonville Jaguars

-After going undrafted during the 2013 NFL Draft, Griggs signed with the Jacksonville Jaguars as an undrafted free agent.
+After going undrafted during the 2013 NFL draft, Griggs signed with the Jacksonville Jaguars as an undrafted free agent.
 He was released on August 25, 2013.

 Winnipeg Blue Bombers

 Griggs signed with the Winnipeg Blue Bombers of the Canadian Football League in 2013.